slott56/slott56.github.io/Pelican/content/blog/2007/08/2007_08_08-problems_problems_problems.rst

-In this month's CACM, the article on "`Involving Top Management In IT Projects <http://portal.acm.org/citation.cfm?id=1278201.1278206&coll=portal&dl=ACM&idx=1278201&part=periodical&WantType=periodical&title=Communications%20of%20the%20ACM&CFID=26238735&CFTOKEN=67485512>`_ " describes a technique called :emphasis:`Problem Mapping`.
+In this month's CACM, the article on "`Involving Top Management In IT Projects <http://portal.acm.org/citation.cfm?id=1278201.1278206&coll=portal&dl=ACM&idx=1278201&part=periodical&WantType=periodical&title=Communications%20of%20the%20ACM&CFID=26238735&CFTOKEN=67485512>`_ " describes a technique called *Problem Mapping*.
 Wow!
 I think this is the other side of the pattern coin.
 The article's a tough read -- it requires careful study because it makes a rigorous philosophical argument about the nature of truth in requirements analysis.